A classification of complex rank 3 vector bundles on complex projective 5-space: A count of rank bundles on

-To show the condition $S_5$ is sufficient, we prove that a rank $5$ vector $V'$ bundle on $\CP^5$ with $c_4$ and $c_5$ equal to zero is in fact is isomorphic to a bundle $V \oplus \underline {\mathbb C}^2$, i.e. its stable class has a rank $3$ representative.
+\begin{proof}By Theorem~\ref{lem:Thomas_thmA} above, the condition is necessary.
+To show the condition $S_5$ is sufficient, we prove that a rank $5$ vector $V'$ bundle on $\CP^5$ with $c_4$ and $c_5$ equal to zero is isomorphic to a bundle $V \oplus \underline {\mathbb C}^2$, i.e. its stable class has a rank $3$ representative.
 Consider \cite[Proposition 5.7.5]{Zab}, which implies that any (complex) rank $7$ vector bundle on $\CP^5$ with top four Chern classes zero is a sum of a rank $3$ bundle and two trivial bundles.
 We apply this to $V'\oplus \underline {\mathbb C}^2$ to get the desired result. \end{proof}